Telethon Network of Genetic Biobanks - The Charter

 - 5 - INFORMATION TECHNOLOGY (IT) INFRASTRUCTURE

 Genetic Biobanks (biospecimens and associated data) are an important resource for diagnostic and research purposes.

-The objective of the Telethon Network of Genetic Biobanks (TNGB) is to interconnect and to coordinate Biobanks currently supported, as core facilities, by the Italian Telethon Foundation.
+The objective of the Telethon Network of Genetic Biobanks (TNGB) is to interconnect and to coordinate Italian Genetic Biobanks.
 The Network has been designed to be the first national, standardized biospecimen resource related to genetic diseases.
 Its mission is to support research on genetic diseases, including rare ones, by facilitating access to quality human biological resources (i.e. cell lines, tissues, nucleic acids, sera/plasma, etc.) of interest to the scientific community, patients and families.

 We wish to mention here Franca Dagna Bricarelli, who passed away on December 2014.
-Franca is well remembered for her fundamental role in founding The Telethon Network of Genetic Biobanks and defining the governance structure and key organizational elements described in The Charter.
+Franca is well remembered for her fundamental role in founding the Telethon Network of Genetic Biobanks, defining the governance structure and key organizational elements described in the Charter.
 She served TNGB as Coordinator Emeritus until 2014.

 Franca will remain as an inspiration to all of us.